 Several times a day, my grandson takes the opportunity to use his favorite saying: “You never know, but there’s always hope.”
 He uses this every time something comes up where the outcome or answer is unknown.
 Will T-ball get rained out?
 If the sun comes out we can go to the park.
 Do you think our block tower will fall down?
 It doesn’t matter if he hopes so or hopes not, it’s all about turning to hope when you don’t know.
 The saying “Tis better to have loved and lost than never to have loved at all” can be turned into, Tis better to have hoped and lost than never to have hoped at all.
 What’s the alternative, fear and gloom while waiting for the outcome or answer?
 The same amount of time ticks by as I wait, but there’s a huge difference in how I spend it.
 I make a choice to have a positive outlook or a negative one, neither having any effect of the outcome, which may end up being disappointing, but at least I spent however long it took to get there carrying joy in my pocket.
 So much better than carrying despair on my back.

 I love to sleep, which is why I’m frustrated when I can’t and don’t want to get up when I can.
 The embodiment of cozy is snuggling into a warm comfy bed on a cool or rainy night followed by a morning when I don’t have to get up early.
 It became fairly easy to get up at 5:30 after a few years of doing so.
 I did this for 26 years, but now the same easy is upon me to NOT get up when there’s no rush to get out the door or nothing pressing to get up for.
 I realized I have to set the alarm anyway because cozy doesn’t always mean healthy.
 Every morning it’s a mental and physical battle to not lay there too long.
 It’s not depression or sadness keeping me there, just the desire to enjoy cozy.
 It’s nice and cozy enjoying pie, and peanut butter and chocolate chips, but unhealthy must be factored in so I don’t indulge too much.
-It’s nice and cozy to NOT exercise and eat salad, so these will always be a struggle.
+It’s nice and cozy to NOT exercise or eat salad, so these will always be a struggle.
 If only the opposite was true – what a cozy, healthy world I’d live in!

 My daughter used the words “youthful enthusiasm” to describe her father’s “belief in the possibilities of life and the worth of dreams”.
 He managed to maintain this outlook on life in spite of the numerous struggles he faced as a child and throughout his adult life.
 Those struggles were a result of his ever-present goal to reach higher, to change his life for the better, to dream.
 He could have settled any number of times for the job he was in or be satisfied with a few accomplishments, but he didn’t.
 Always wanting, and I believe needing, something more.
 More fulfilling, more meaningful, more life-changing experiences.
 It was never about the money because becoming what you really want to be takes a lot more than that.
 I wish I had a photo of him hiking an Adirondack trail, carrying his fully loaded pack basket.
 If you’ve had the misfortune to use one, you’d know the incredible amount of strength and determination it takes to carry such as unyielding contraption, which is why that photo would describe him perfectly.
 It’s not that his struggles never got him down, it’s that he always rose above them to see what was yet possible.